All entries must be received via e-mail by 5 p.m. Monday, July 31.

 The Virginia Municipal League is pleased to announce the winners of the 2016 Innovation Awards for excellence in local government.
 We wish to thank all of the localities who submitted entries.
 The projects and programs were all inspiring examples of strong local government in action.

-The awards will be presented VML Annual Conference banquet on Monday, October 10, 6:45 p.m. in Virginia Beach.
+The awards were presented at the VML Annual Conference banquet on Monday, October 10 in Virginia Beach.

 Economic Development Award AND President’s Award